-Setting Description Factory Default Tuus on Folio The initialization value will be TRUE if the value of the current False True or False The initialization value will be TRUE if the value of the current UTC offset is known to be correct; otherwise, it will be FALSE.
+Setting Description Factory Default True or False The initialization value will be TRUE if the value of the current Ealco True or Faise UTC offset is known to be correct; otherwise, it will be FALSE. raise

 UTC Offset

 Setting Description Factory Default 0 to 255 The known UTC offset (seconds).
 0